genral73/postgresq-HA-cluster/README.md

-# Postgresq-HA-Cluster on Centos 8 / RHEL 8
+# Postgresql-HA-Cluster on Centos 8 / RHEL 8
 Highly Available PostgreSQL cluster using  Etcd, Patroni and HAProxy on Redhat 8

 ## Prerequisites